RH-ISAC/intel-integrations/misp/README.md

 2. Source: https://github.com/MISP/PyMISP

 ## MISP Integrations
-- CrowdStrike Falcon:
+- CrowdStrike Falcon: Retrieve the last 24 hours of RH-ISAC Vetted IOCs from MISP and export them into the Falcon API.
-- Splunk (and Splunk ES):
+- Splunk (and Splunk ES): Retrieve the last 24 hours of RH-ISAC Vetted IOCs from MISP and export them into Splunk APIs.
-- Microsoft (Sentinel & Defender for Endpoint): Retrieve the last 24 hours of RH-ISAC Vetted IOCs from MISP and output them to a JSON file.
+- Microsoft (Sentinel & Defender for Endpoint): Retrieve the last 24 hours of RH-ISAC Vetted IOCs from MISP and export them into the MS Graph APIs for consumption by Microsoft (Azure) Sentinel and Microsoft Defender.

 ## Generic MISP Scripts
 - get_24h_misp_vetted_iocs.py: Retrieve the last 24 hours of RH-ISAC Vetted IOCs from MISP and output them to a JSON file.